Is it all bad?

 - Avoid smartphone use at night and avoid use in the bedroom (phones in bedrooms have been shown to contribute to poor sleep habits).

-- Encourage your son to take regular breaks when using his devices.
+- Encourage your child to take regular breaks when using their devices.

-- If necessary and after discussing this with your son, install applications on his devices that allow you to control or monitor his usage.
+- If necessary and after discussing this with your child, install applications on their devices that allow you to control or monitor their usage.